High Potassium Foods – Chocolate And Cocoa

 Baking soda and baking powder add a great deal of sodium and thus reduce, or even eliminate, the beneficial effects of potassium on bone, blood pressure, and cardiovascular health.
 However, if you use the cocoa or chocolate for food that is not baked, you eliminate the concern about sodium.

 Dutching makes a big difference in the potassium content, but the other details of processing make a difference in the fat and sugar content.
-A fun and thorough explanation of the process from harvest to final product can be found at http://www.grenadachocolate.com/tour/process1.html.
+A chart showing the process from harvest to final product can be found at http://www.grenadachocolate.com/tour/.

 There are some aspects of cocoa and chocolate related to the fat and sugar content that make limited intake desirable.
 More than half the fat content of chocolate and cocoa is saturated fat, so you would want to limit your intake depending on the fat content of the product.
 Dry cocoa powder has anywhere from 1/2 to 1/4 the fat content of chocolate, allowing a greater consumption.
 Sugar is often added to both chocolate and cocoa, but there is a minimal amount in the unsweetened varieties.
 The caloric density of chocolate is quite high also.
 There can be 600 calories in three and a half ounces of chocolate that has a high percentage of cocoa solids and cocoa butter.
 Unsweetened cocoa powder will have only about 220 calories in the same amount of powder, because of its lower fat and sugar content.

 One of the great health effects of cocoa and chocolate is the antioxidant effect.
 The cocoa bean is rich in flavonols, polyphenols, and procyanids.
 Dutching reduces the flavonol content somewhat.
 But even after Dutching, the cocoa remains one of the high antioxidant foods, retaining a high amount of flavonols, as well as other antioxidants.